LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 install either the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) or [Git for Windows](https://gitforwindows.org).
 Both provide access to a Bash shell.
-In both cases, use full paths with forward slashes (e.g. `C:/Users/jdoe/collect`) and without environment variables.
+In both cases, use full paths with forward slashes (e.g., `C:/Users/jdoe/collect`) and without environment variables.
 You must also specify the temporary directory for intermediate files using the scripts `-t` option.
 Also, symbolic links may not work and use of actual paths to files may be required.